William Craig (Secret Service)

-William J. "Big Bill" Craig (November 21, 1855 – September 3, 1902) was among the first agents of the United States Secret Service tasked with protecting a President of the United States.
+William J. "Big Bill" Craig (November 21, 1855 – September 3, 1902) was a Scottish-born American who was among the first agents of the United States Secret Service tasked with protecting a President of the United States.
 He was also the first of only two Secret Service agents who have ever been killed in the line of duty while protecting an American president, the other being Leslie Coffelt.
 Before protecting presidents, Craig was known for teaching and exhibiting use of the broadsword, as well as for his work apprehending counterfeiters.

 Early life and career

 Born in Glasgow, Scotland in November 1855, Craig was fair-haired, blue-eyed and stood 6 foot 4 weighing 260 pounds.
 He spent 12 years in the Royal Horse Guards of the British Army, including duty guarding Queen Victoria; he also was in charge of the British army gymnasium for eight years, and took part in the Nile Expedition.

 Following his honorable discharge from the army, at age 38 he migrated to Chicago's South Side where he taught fencing and boxing.
 He was proficient with the broadsword, and gave exhibitions, including with the wrestler Duncan C. Ross, performing feats never attempted by anyone else in the country.

 Craig joined the Secret Service in 1900.
 He was transferred to Birmingham, Alabama where he helped to stop a gang of counterfeiters.
 Craig was then transferred to Pittsburgh, Pennsylvania and continued to thwart counterfeiters.